aurelia/aurelia/docs/user-docs/templates/template-syntax.md

 ### Binding syntax

-In Aurelia, you can bind attributes in more than one way, and it is important to understand the difference in syntax.
-To illustrate our point, we are going to be using the native `id` attribute for our example.
+In Aurelia, you can bind attributes in multiple ways, and it is important to understand the difference in syntax.
+To illustrate our point, we will use the native `id` attribute for our example.

 #### Binding with interpolation